epdoc/launchgen/README.md

 ### `deno.json`

-You can control which files are included and excluded from the test search by adding a `tests` object to your `deno.json` file.
+You can control which files are included and excluded from the test search by usig the `tests` object in your `deno.json` file.

 **Example `deno.json`:**